gezalore/designbench/docs/source/import.rst

 will need to be included when adding your design.

-If you cannot meet all of these requirements, but still would like to use a design with designbench _privately_, then you can do so as described [below](#private-benchmarks), and you are not required to consider anything else described here.
+If you cannot meet all of these requirements, but still would like to use a design with designbench *privately*, then you can do so as described :ref:`here <private-benchmarks>`, and you are not required to consider anything else described here.

-Alternatively, if you are the original author, then you can contribute cases to be included with the [designbench Copyright and License](../LICENSE) itself, if you are happy to do so.
+Alternatively, if you are the original author, then you can contribute cases to be included with the designbench Copyright and License itself, if you are happy to do so.

-#### Maturity
+Maturity
+^^^^^^^^

 Any design added to the designbench repository must have sufficient maturity and code quality that they are unlikely to cause difficulties in the use of